MoneySolver Business FAQs

-If you are required to file a return, then you must pay estimated quarterly taxes, which include self-employment tax and estimated income tax.
+Generally, if you are required to file a return, then you must pay estimated quarterly taxes which include self-employment tax and estimated income tax.
 This is because you’re not being paid on payroll and you don’t have an employer withholding these taxes from your paycheck for you.

 Do you have employees?
 Then you’ll need to deposit payroll taxes.
 This includes Federal Income Tax, Social Security, and Medicare taxes.
 As part of your employer obligation, you must file Form W-2 for reporting employee compensation.
 There are requirements for filing returns and making deposits, and the funds must be held in trust until paid to the IRS.

 If you fail to deposit your business’s payroll taxes, you’ll face payroll tax debt, which can include penalties and interest.
 The best way to avoid payroll tax debt is to file and deposit payroll taxes in a timely manner.